 It’s an interesting balance to seek.
 Agencies need to be buttoned up enough to be the dispassionate deliverers of hard business truths.
 At the same time, agencies (that creative people want to work for) need to be loose enough to allow for the growth of a real creative culture.

 Ultimately, every creative firm finds their own rhythm and their own path to profitability.
 Personally, I’m not a fan of chaos, open offices, or pampering creative staff.
 The best advertising, like great works of art, are made by people who show up and do the work.
-You don’t wait for lighting to strike.
-You are the lighting.
+You don’t wait for lightning to strike.
+You are the lightning.